pelican-eggs/eggs/README.md

 4. Browse to the json file you saved earlier
 5. Select what nest you want to put the egg in.
    1. If you want a new nest you need to create it before importing the egg.
-6. Restart the daemon on your node before creating a server using the new egg(s).

 # You must restart your daemon after importing an egg if you are using 0.7, this is not required on 1.X.